 The BitMEX “NEXT” indices (eg. .BXBT_NEXT) will display the hypothetical index prices with the new weights.
 These index prices will line up with the normal index prices once the announced weights are live (ie .BXBT_NEXT and .BXBT will have the same price).
 “NEXT” indices are not used for valuation or settlement, they are used to display hypothetical index prices with new weights before implementation.

-These “NEXT” index weights are computed using one month of constituent exchange volume data from 00:00 UTC on 1 August 2019 to 00:00 UTC on 1 September 2019.
+These “NEXT” index weights are computed using three months of constituent exchange volume data from 00:00 UTC on 1 September 2019 to 00:00 UTC on 1 December 2019.

 On 17 October 2019 at 00:00 UTC the Last Prices on the constituent exchanges were: